+Egger et al. \cite{egger2020warm} use the same custom mixers\footnote{Although \cite{egger2020warm} use the same construction of the mixer, they use significantly different warm-starts, which ultimately play a role in the rate of convergence of the overall approach.} for warm-starts restricted to the $xz$-plane with $x>0$, for convex quadratic programs, and state that convergence holds, without proof.
+While straightforward calculations show that the initial state is the highest-energy eigenstate of the mixer (a condition needed in order to apply the adiabatic theorem and guarantee convergence), a complete proof requires careful inspection of the eigenvalues of the time-dependent Hamiltonian $H(t) = (1-t/T)H_B + (t/T)H_C$.
+We show that there is a non-zero gap between the largest and the second largest eigenvalues of the time-varying Hamiltonian, using the Perron-Frobenius theorem for irreducible stoquastic Hermitian matrices.
+These details can be found in Appendix \ref{sec:xz_convergence}.

-The analysis of convergence for the special case seen earlier (i.e. initializations that lie on the $xz$-plane of the Bloch sphere with positive $x$ coordinate) can not be directly applied for arbitrary separable states since the corresponding mixers do not necessarily have real entries and thus the Perron-Frobenius theorem cannot be applied.
+This analysis can not be directly applied for arbitrary separable states since the corresponding mixers do not necessarily have real entries, and therefore, the Perron-Frobenius theorem cannot be applied.